BlackLeg15/triple_mixins/README.md

 # triple_mixins

-A set of mixins created to improve development with Triple package
+A set of mixins created to improve development with Triple package.

 ## Meet Triple now!